yakubuhisham31-max/TrendBurst/replit.md

 **In-App Notifications:** NotificationBell component displays in-app notifications fetched from the database.
 Shows unread count and notification list.

-**Push Notifications:** Two entry points:
+**Push Notifications:** Only one entry point:
-1. PushNotificationButton (manual) - Allows users to explicitly enable browser push notifications
-2. NotificationPermissionModal (automatic after signup) - Prompts new users to enable notifications immediately after account creation
+- NotificationPermissionModal (automatic after signup) - Prompts new users to enable notifications immediately after account creation

-When clicked/opened, both:
+When the modal is shown:
 1. Request browser notification permission
 2. Call OneSignal SDK to create a subscription
 3. Save subscription to backend (`POST /api/push/subscribe`)